Linuxfabrik/monitoring-plugins/check-plugins/redfish-logservices/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 15 --ignore IGNORE       Ignore SEL entries whose message matches this Python regular expression.
+Case-sensitive by default; use
+                        `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+Example: `--ignore="Log area
+                        reset/cleared"`.
-Default: 15 --insecure            This option explicitly allows insecure SSL connections.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+  --match MATCH         Only consider SEL entries whose message matches this
+                        Python regular expression.
+Case-sensitive by default;
+                        use `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+Example:
+                        `--match="(?i)temperature"`.
+  --max-age MAX_AGE     Age out SEL entries older than this many days: they
+                        are no longer alerted on, only counted in the summary.
+                        A controller keeps an entry until the log is cleared, so a long-since resolved event would otherwise keep the check in a non-OK state forever.
+Default: 0 (0 disables aging).
   --no-proxy            Do not use a proxy.
   --password PASSWORD   Redfish API password.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-